JakobKroghLykkestrup/E-Sport_Earnings/README.md

 # E-Sport Earnings
 E-sport has grown in attention, proffesionalism and popularity the last couple of yers.
 This datasets contains info about 500 games from 1981 to 2021.
-The initial hypothesis is that the earnings and tournaments are centered around a few games, whereas the rest lag behind significantly.
+The initial hypothesis is that the earnings and tournaments are centered around a few newer games, whereas the rest lag behind significantly.
 A structured Exploratory Data Analysis(EDA) is performed to gain insight.
 The following conclusions has been drawn from the process:
   * con1
   * con2
   * con3